The To-Do List-Less Life

 You’ll have to make hard choices in deciding what matters most.

-You may need time to build the kind of trust that allows you to flow through your days without relying on external scaffolding.
-Time to trust that you will remember and tend to what matters most.
-And that what falls through the cracks was meant to.
+You may need time to build the kind of trust that lets you flow through your days without relying on the external scaffolding of a list; to trust that you will remember and tend to what matters most; that what falls through the cracks was meant to.

-Some will bubble up to the surface when the time is ripe.
-Others will sink into the silt.
+Some will bubble up again when the time is ripe.
+Others will sink into the silt forever.

 Now Drink